Grow Your Accounting Business Online With WordPress

 - Things to look for when … (e.g. purchasing vs leasing, claiming business expenses, etc.)

-You can also create a series of educational articles that will help your readers gain a better understanding of accounting services, such as software accounting, business accounting, tax planning for small business, reducing debt, understanding financial conventions, etc.
+You can also create a series of educational articles that will help your your readers gain a better understanding of your accounting or financial services, such as forensic accounting, tax accounting, business auditing, reducing debt, understanding financial conventions, etc.

-Remember to include the same keywords and terminology in your content that your prospective clients will be searching for.
+Remember to include the same keywords and terminology in your content that your readers would search for online.

 We recommend subscribing to our Content Marketing Email Training Series.
-You will receive regular training emails with easy-to-digest information and practical tips that will show exactly how to drive more traffic to your website or blog, save money creating high-quality content for your visitors and grow your business online using content marketing strategies.
-It’s not only a great course with loads of useful information, it’s also 100% FREE!
+You will receive a comprehensive series of training emails with easy-to-digest information that will teach exactly how to drive more traffic to your site, save money creating high-quality content that will add value to your visitors and grow your business online using content marketing strategies.
+It’s not only a great course with loads of useful information, it’s also completely FREE!

-Improving your website’s user experience (often referred to as UX) helps you keep visitors coming back and using your site.
+Improving your user experience (often referred to as UX) helps to keep visitors coming back and using your site.
 This section will show you ways you can improve visitor engagement and UX.

-RSS (Really Simple Syndication) feeds provide plenty of benefits for your website.
+RSS (Really Simple Syndication) feeds provide lots of benefits for your website.

-If you provide information that adds value to others, other sites may want to syndicate your content.
+If you provide information that adds value to others, other sites will want to syndicate your content.

 Some of the benefits of having other businesses syndicate your content, include: